 After all the lay witnesses had finished testifying, a professional witness, an experienced Jefferson County Sheriff Investigator in child crimes, testified.
 In response to an innocuous prosecution question (something like, “how did you get involved in this case?” normally answered by “I was dispatched” or “my boss assigned it to me”), the experienced cop answered with many words.
 So many words, they were in paragraphs, and not just one paragraph, but at least three.
 Somewhere in the third paragraph, the experienced cop said things that every cop should know they cannot say in trial after 6 months on the job.
 Mistrial required.
 Mistrial ordered.
 A new trial date is set, everyone has to come back, well except with a new jury.

 Some might say this cop should be fired or demoted.
 The cop certainly needs training.
 On the other hand, a mistrial means my client is still not guilty and still not being sentenced to prison.

 The next trial would be better for the defense.
 But, just prior to it starting, the DA finally made an offer that the client could accept.

-As much as I wanted to try the case, possibly winning some counts and to prove my motions issues in a higher court, I also knew that my client would spend more time in prison waiting for appellate rulings than under this deal.
+As much as I wanted to try the case, possibly win some counts, and prove my motions issues in a higher court, I also knew that my client would spend more time in prison waiting for appellate rulings than under this deal.
 I might be wrong about the appeal issues as well (doubtful).

-Even where the facts or client are undesirable, unpleasant or gross, the job is the same.
+Even where the facts or clients are undesirable, unpleasant, or gross, the job is the same.
 If you cannot verify what the cops and prosecutors are saying is true due to your feelings, you should not take the case.
 The job of a criminal defense attorney is to challenge their claims – as Vincent Gambini said in his opening statement, “Everything he just said is Bullshit.”